houston kendo and iaido

 IAIDO STYLES AT THE HOUSTON KENSHIKAN

 Iaido encompasses many styles of swordsmanship.
-The Houston Kenshikan teaches 3 styles: Seitei Iaido, Muso Shinden Ryu, and Mugai Ryu Iai Hyodo.
+The Houston Kenshikan teaches the styles of Seitei Iaido and Muso Shinden Ryu.

 Seitei is a form of modern, standardized Iaido created by the All Japan Kendo Federation to promote Iaido within Kendo Dojos.
 It is also designed to give students a strong foundation for Koyru, old, classical styles of Iai.
-Under the All US Kendo Federation, members may test for rank, compete and participate in seminars year wide.
+While there are only 12 Kata, the Kata may be studied for over a lifetime alone.
+Under the All US Kendo Federation, members may test for rank, compete, and participate in seminars year wide.
 In addition, demonstration of Koryu is required in order for students to receive promotion in the higher Dan, black belt, ranks.

 Joe Sheldon, 5th Dan

-Sheldon Sensei has over 2 decades of experience in Iaido, in addition to Kendo, and is the most senior instructor in Seitei Iaido for the Southern US Kendo and Iaido Federation.
+Sheldon Sensei has over 2 decades of experience in Iaido, in addition to Kendo, and is the most senior Iaido instructor for the Southern US Kendo and Iaido Federation.
 While based at the River City Iaido and Kendo Kyokai in San Antonio, Sheldon Sensei frequently travels to Houston to teach at the Houston Kenshikan.

 IAIDO STUDY AT THE HOUSTON KENSHIKAN